Appyx/RCWire/README.md

 You can also use it for two Arduinos or two RaspberryPis.
 (For the RaspberryPi version look at the Known Issues section.)

+The plan is to create a network of Arduinos in my home, which are controlling several devices.
+The RaspberryPi should be the "Control Center" which sends the messages.

+I think this is the cheapest solution for creating a wireless network of ICs.

 ## How to use?
 ```
 //create an object